home-assistant/home-assistant.io/source/_integrations/openai_conversation.markdown

 #### Example using AI to get descriptive notifications

-The following example demonstrated how to use the service to identify how many people are at your front door when the doorbell is being pressed.
+The following example demonstrates how to use the service to identify how many people are at your front door when the doorbell is being pressed, using a helper as a placeholder for your actual doorbell.
 To find the value for `config_entry` to use, see [#example-using-a-generated-image-entity](the previous section).

 {% raw %}